MicrosoftDocs/customer-insights/topics/js.md

 1. Add the Product Insights SDK to your page:
     1. [Download](https://download.pi.dynamics.com/sdk/ProductInsightsSenders/pi_js_sdk.zip) the **Product Insights JavaScript SDK**.
-    2. Add the SDK file to your project, and add it to your page using a script tag: s
+    2. Add the SDK file to your project directory, and add it to your page using a script tag:

     ```javascript
        <script type="text/javascript" src="pi_js_sdk-1.0.0.min.js">
        </script>
     ```

-2. Add the 1DS SDK to your page using the script tag, as shown:
+2. Add the 1DS SDK to your page using a script tag, as shown:

     ```javascript
        <script type="text/javascript"